 - FIRIS can help you navigate the policies, talk to the school principal and P&C, and write letters to politicians.

-- FIRIS talks to politicians.
+- FIRIS communicates with politicians.

 - FIRIS talks to the media.